Physics vs Distributions: Pareto Optimal Flow Matching with Physics Constraints: Methodology

 \subsection{Improving physical and distributional accuracy}

-An important requirement for generative models in the context of physics applications is the necessity to produce high-accuracy samples that are on-par with traditional methods.
-We identify the reconstruction of the final, noise-free, sample during training as a crucial aspect for accurately evaluating the physical residual.
-The integration of the intermediate sample at time \(t\) forward to the final time is performed with ODE integration~\citep{Lipman2024}.
-Employing the predicted velocity field \(u_t^\theta\) by integrating over a single time step of size \(1-t\).
-While trajectories are straight in theory, relying on just one integration step limits prediction accuracy, particularly when \(t\) is close to zero.
-To improve the final prediction, we incorporate unrolling~\citep{Monga2021}, by performing $n$ ODE integration steps of size \((1-t)/n\).
-The integration over multiple time steps has an averaging effect, which naturally promotes trajectories that are closer to the theoretically straight paths.
-Unrolling is applied via a curriculum, increasing the number of unrolling steps over the course of training.
-We additionally down-weigh less accurate predictions near \(t=0\) by applying a scaling factor of \(t^p, \ p_\text{opt}=1\) in the residual loss computation.
-A detailed analysis of different power laws is provided in Appendix~\ref{apx_scale_residual}.
-The more accurate prediction of $x_1$ substantially improves the evaluation of the physics residual in eq.~\ref{eq:pbfm}, which in turn yields a better learning direction.
+A key requirement for generative models in scientific applications is the ability to produce samples with high physical accuracy, close to traditional numerical methods. {In physics-constrained generative modeling, a central challenge is the so-called Jensen's gap which appears whenever a nonlinear map $f$ is applied to a random variable $Z$: in general $\mathbb E[f(Z)] \ne f(\mathbb E[Z])$.
+When physical constraints are imposed on the posterior mean $\mathbb{E}[x_1|x_t]$ at intermediate noise levels, rather than directly on the final clean sample $x_1$, a discrepancy arises that can degrade physical fidelity~\citep{Zhang2025}.} To mitigate this, we identify the reconstruction of the final, noise-free sample during training as crucial for accurately evaluating the physical residual.
+Specifically, we employ \textit{unrolling}, i.e., integrating the intermediate sample at time $t$ forward to the final time $t=1$ using multiple ODE steps.
+This process mitigates Jensen's gap by ensuring that the residual is evaluated on a more accurate prediction of $x_1$, rather than a single-step approximation.
+By unrolling over $n$ steps of size $(1-t)/n$, the integration better approximates the true trajectory.
+Unrolling is applied via a curriculum, gradually increasing the number of steps during training.
+Additionally, we down-weight less accurate predictions near $t=0$ by applying a scaling factor $t^p$ (with $p_\text{opt}=1$) to the residual loss, further improving the learning signal. {Linear scaling is also principled, aligning with the linear noise schedule in flow matching and ensuring consistency between residual weighting and FM dynamics.} An investigation of different power laws is provided in Appendix~\ref{apx_scale_residual}.
+The improved prediction of $x_1$ substantially enhances the evaluation of the physics residual in Eq.~\ref{eq:pbfm}, yielding better optimization directions and directly mitigating Jensen's gap.
+This leads to lower residual errors and improved final predictions, without increasing inference cost.
+Nevertheless, unrolling increases memory consumption during training, as intermediate states must be stored for backpropagation.
+Table~\ref{tab_wall_clock_training} details the additional training time and memory requirements for different numbers of unrolling steps.